Aashiqui.in: Plot

-Cyrus (Ishaan Singh Manhas) is a college swim champ who has difficulty in setting his future.
-He aspires to becoming a writer, but as his father (Kamal Malik) wishes him to take his swimming skills to a national level, Cyrus hides his aspirations so as not disappoint his dad.
+Cyrus (Ishaan Singh Manhas) is a college swimming champion who has difficulty setting his future.
+He aspires to become a writer, but his father (Kamal Malik) wishes him to take his swimming skills to a national level.
+Cyrus hides his aspirations to not disappoint his dad.
 Though popular in college, he feels out of place and seeks someone who can really understand him.

 When a child, April (Ankita Shrivastava) lived an idyllic lifestyle with her widowed restaurant-owner father (Amit Dhamija).
 He remarries Mona (Sharmila Joshi), who herself has two daughters, Sania (Shubhi Ahuja) and Tanya (Preeti Gandwani).
-Soon after the marriage, April's father passes away, and her stepmother and step sisters begin to treat her like a servant.
+Soon after the marriage, April's father passes away, and her stepmother and stepsisters begin to treat her like a servant.
 Years later, and even while burdened by domestic duties, April manages to attend college and keep a part-time job to earn pocket money.
 Her only confidant is her childhood friend Raj (Dheeraj Miglani).

 Cyrus and April meet anonymously online, becoming close without revealing their real-world identities.
 When they finally decide for a real-world meeting, April is able to discover Cyrus' true identity beforehand, but he does not know hers.
 Feeling that he is too good for her, April avoids committing to a meeting.
 Cyrus, feeling he has finally found the one person who would understand him as both a friend and perhaps love, seeks her everywhere.

-With Raj's help, April attends the college's Christmas costume party in a masked Cinderella costume where she recognizes Cyrus as her secret admirer, although her mask prevents him from recognizing her.
-Likewise, Raj manages to impress the "campus queen" Sonia (Tiya Gandwani).
+With Raj's help, April attends the college's Christmas costume party in a masked Cinderella costume, where she recognizes Cyrus as her secret admirer, although her mask prevents him from recognizing her.
+Likewise, Raj manages to impress the "campus queen," Sonia (Tiya Gandwani).
 Unfortunately, Mona had forbidden April to attend the party, and so she is obliged to leave at midnight to prevent her stepmother from realizing she disobeyed her.
 In her haste, April loses one of her shoes on the staircase.

 April is initially hesitant to reveal herself to Cyrus, and Sonia rejects Raj the next day when he reveals his identity to her.
 Sania and Tanya find the emails between April and Cyrus.
 After a failed attempt to trick Cyrus into believing either of them is Cinderella, they give the emails to Sonia, claiming that April intentionally made up her Cinderella persona to steal Cyrus, who was her childhood friend, from her.

 As Cyrus' birthday is coming up, Sonia arranges a party at the restaurant.
 In order to humiliate April, she reveals April's identity to the guests and tricks Cyrus into insulting her.

 Later at the restaurant, Sania and Tanya break a portrait of April's father and blame it on April.
 After Mona punishes her, April decides to leave her stepfamily once and for all.
-The other workers at the restaurant comes to her defense and quit their jobs in retaliation, and also allow April to live with them.
+The other workers at the restaurant come to her defense and quit their jobs in retaliation, and she also allows April to live with them.